mhaas/fbwlan/README.md

 are available in the wild.
 For [Authpuppy](http://www.authpuppy.org/), there is a [third-party plugin for Facebook authentication](https://code.launchpad.net/~alliancecsf-dev/authpuppy/apAuthFacebookPlugin).
 Authpuppy itself is quite unmaintained and uses the outdated Symfony 1.x framework.
-Additionally, I would have to add the check-in functionality.
+Additionally, there is no check-in functionality out of the box.

 There's also the [Wifidog auth server](https://github.com/wifidog/wifidog-auth) which requires PostgreSQL.
 I don't have a web host capable of PostgreSQL, so that was not acceptable either.
-Of course, the Wifidog auth server also does not support Facebook.
+The Wifidog auth server also does not support Facebook.

 There are more attempts at integrating Facebook login into a open-source hotspot.
 [Kikiauth](https://github.com/hongquan/KikiAuth) is promising, yet abandoned by its author.
-Facebook uses a multitude of IP addresses for the same host names which makes it hard to whitelist all ressources necessary for login.
-I solve this problem with the ipset feature of [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html) as helpfully suggested by [jow on the OpenWRT forums](https://forum.openwrt.org/viewtopic.php?pid=235631#p235631).
+The problem here is themultitude of IP addresses used by Facebook which makes it hard to whitelist all ressources necessary.
+I solve this problem with the ipset feature of [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html) based on a recommendation by [jow on the OpenWRT forums](https://forum.openwrt.org/viewtopic.php?pid=235631#p235631).

-The [socialwifi project by mengning](https://github.com/mengning/socialwifi) requires tomcat and other java stuff which I did not have handy.
+The [socialwifi project by mengning](https://github.com/mengning/socialwifi) requires tomcat and other java stuff.

 [social-hotspot](https://github.com/acanthus2000/social-hotspot) comes quite
 close to my requirements.
 It connects to Facebook and either asks the user